 Our business page includes news and updates from all three levels of government.

-The Town is continuing work to reopen playgrounds throughout the Town.
 The De La Salle playground has reopened along with Vista Park, Pefferlaw Lions Hall and Community Park, Egypt Hall Park, Udora Hall Park and Virginia Park.

 As of Aug.
 7, the following additional playgrounds were reopened –